-Please contact us at firstname.lastname@example.org for more information, or reach out directly to a regional contact:
+Please contact us at firstname.lastname@example.org for more information, or reach out directly to our regional offices that conduct custom courses:

 J-PAL 101x - Evaluating Social Programs: This free course is an online version of J-PAL's Evaluating Social Programs.
 It focuses on the benefits and methods of randomization, how to choose the appropriate sample size, and potential challenges to the validity of an experiment.
-The course is offered twice a year in both English and Spanish (Evaluación de Impacto de Programas Sociales) on the interactive MITx platform.
+The course is offered at least once a year in both English and Spanish (Evaluación de Impacto de Programas Sociales) on the interactive MITx platform.
 A Portuguese version (Avaliação de Impacto de Programas e Políticas Sociais) is hosted by the Brazilian National School of Public Administration (ENAP).
-Learn more about J-PAL 101x and see upcoming course dates below:
+Learn more about J-PAL 101x.

 In collaboration with the Economics Department of Pontificia Universidad Católica de Chile (PUC), J-PAL offers the Diploma in Impact Evaluation of Public Policy and Social Programs (Diplomado en Evaluación de Impacto de Programas y Políticas Públicas).
 The Diploma is taught at PUC in Santiago, Chile by J-PAL affiliate professors and PUC faculty.
 Learn more about the diploma or visit the program website (in Spanish).